Hurricane David

 Hurricane David was a devastating tropical cyclone that struck Dominica and the Dominican Republic in August 1979, causing widespread destruction and numerous fatalities.
 It remains the most intense hurricane to make landfall in the Dominican Republic’s recorded history.
 A long-lived Cape Verde hurricane, David was the fourth named storm, second hurricane, and first major hurricane of the 1979 Atlantic hurricane season.
 David formed on August 25, in the eastern tropical Atlantic Ocean near Cape Verde off the coast of West Africa.
 Two days later, the storm reached hurricane strength, then underwent rapid intensification, strengthening into a Category 5 hurricane and reaching peak sustained winds of 175 mph on August 28.
 By the time the system dissipated on September 8, it had traversed the Leeward Islands, Greater Antilles, The Bahamas, the East Coast of the United States, and Atlantic Canada.

-David was the first hurricane to affect the Lesser Antilles since Hurricane Inez in 1966.
-With winds of 175 mph, David was one of only 2 storms of Category 5 intensity to make landfall on the Dominican Republic in the 20th century, the other also being Inez, and the deadliest since the 1930 San Zenón hurricane, killing over 2,000 people in its path.
-In addition, David was the deadliest tropical cyclone to hit the island of Dominica since the 1834 Padre Ruíz hurricane, which killed over 200 people.
+David was the first hurricane to affect the Lesser Antilles since Hurricane Inez in 1966 and the deadliest to hit Dominica since the 1834 Padre Ruíz hurricane, which killed over 200 people.
+There, strong winds from David damaged or destroyed 80% of homes, leaving 75% of the island's population homeless.
+Agriculture was also severely impacted, with 75% of crops ruined, including a complete loss of bananas.
+David killed 56 people and injured 180 others on Dominica.
+In addition, similar destruction occurred on Guadeloupe and Martinique, with hundreds left homeless and extensive damage to crops.
+Guadeloupe and Martinique also had $50 million and $100 million in damage, respectively.
+In Puerto Rico, flooding and high winds combined resulted in $70 million in damage and seven fatalities, four from electrocution.
+With winds of 175 mph, David was one of only two storms of Category 5 intensity to strike the Dominican Republic in the 20th century, the other also being Inez, and the deadliest since the 1930 San Zenón hurricane, killing over 2,000 people in its path.
+Entire villages were destroyed and numerous others were left isolated because of damage or destruction to many roads.
+Thousands of houses were destroyed, leaving over 200,000 homeless in the aftermath of the hurricane.
+Additionally, nearly 70% of the country's crops were ruined.

+Minimal impact occurred in the Bahamas, Cuba, and Haiti.
+In Florida, strong winds left moderate damage, including a downed radio tower, snapping a crane, and deroofing buildings.
+There were also 10 tornadoes.
+Damage totaled approximately $95 million.
+Other states along the East Coast of the United States experienced flooding and tornadoes.
+The latter was particularly severe in Virginia, with tornadoes causing one death, damaging 270 homes, and destroying three other homes.
+Throughout the United States, there were 15 deaths and about $320 million in damage.